bchadfield/chadfield-blog/src/posts/2013-03-14-cs-workflow-is-now-taking-registrations-of-interest.md

 The next step is a closed beta to perfect the feature set and process flow.
 Register you interest to receive an invite.

 Feedback is always welcome and I&#8217;d love to hear more stories about your specific review situation.
-Email me at ben@csworkflow.com